 You land a meeting with your dream event client and you’re excited about it, but you’re feeling stressed because you don’t know how to prepare a productive meeting agenda that makes you look like a pro.

 I ran into this when a client asked me to meet them to discuss an event proposal I had submitted.
-This client ran two large events per year and it was an amazing opportunity for me to get regular business and to expand my client base.
+This client ran two large events per year and it was an amazing opportunity for me to get regular business and expand my client base.

 I knew my main objective was to get hired but I needed to prepare for this (very important) meeting because I knew they’d be asking me questions about my experience, how I could help them plan and manage their two events, and how to help them grow the (overall) event, too.

 I was worried because my website wasn’t ready and I didn’t feel like I was as prepared as I needed to be to showcase my event skills and talents.

-It’s easy but more stressful to go with the flow and cross your fingers hoping that it’ll all work out.
-And, preparing a step-by-step meeting agenda shows your clients that you’re a professional, it allows you to bring up important ideas so your clients see how you’ll help them with their event, and preparing with a meeting agenda helps you stay calm!
+Preparing a step-by-step meeting agenda shows clients that you’re professional, it allows you to discuss important ideas so your clients see how you’ll help them with their event, and having a meeting agenda helps you stay calm!

-The goal of creating a meeting agenda is to keep you on track and inform your event clients of the topics that you’ll cover during your meeting.
+The goal of creating a meeting agenda is to keep you on track and inform your event clients of the topics that you’ll cover when you speak.

 It’s a good idea to send your client the agenda prior to the meeting so they can add items (and you can prepare) before you meet them.